Happy Valentines Day… Do you have a special someone you have been talking to online?

 You want to meet them in real life… But they can’t.

 Romance scams are based on excuses.
-They will make an excuse for everything to not reveal they're true identity.
+They will make an excuse for everything, not reveal their true identity.

 What is the most popular lie told by romance scammers?